 let gl = canvas.getContext("webgl2") || canvas.getContext("experimental-webgl2");

-As the code indicates, the retrieved reference to the WebGL 2 context is stored in the local variable named gl.
-From this variable, you have access to all of WebGL 2’s functionality.
+As the code indicates, the retrieved reference to the WebGL version 2 context is stored in the local variable named gl.
+From this variable, you have access to all the functionality of WebGL 2.0.
+Once again, in the rest of this book, the term WebGL will be used to refer to the WebGL version 2.0 API.

 Clear the canvas drawing area to your favorite color through WebGL by adding the following: